billylo1/NearDrop/README.md

 - You can change notification type.
 Instead of MacOS notification you can switch to Alert dialog style
 - Launch at Login
 - Safe files can be opened automatically.
 Only Images and Plain Text files can be opened
+- Text and URL can be received.
+Text can be copied into clipboard, URL can be opened after that in default browser

 ## Limitations